 7. Real-World Example and how to use Pivot Points to spot buy/sell opportunities

-The chart below is a USD/JPY daily candlestick chart from TradingView, using the Traditional indicator, which was captured on 08/08/2025.
+The chart below is a USD/JPY daily candlestick chart from TradingView, using the traditional indicator, which was captured on 08/08/2025.

-As you can see on the chart, the orange horizontal lines are the levels automatically plotted by the tool:
+On the chart, the orange horizontal lines are the levels automatically plotted by the tool:

 - P (Pivot) – The main reference point for the current trading period.